rarazafin/score_diffusion_ensemble/README.md

 # When are Two Scores Better than One?
 Investigating Ensembles of Diffusion Models

+This is an initial version of the repository and will be completed for the final release.

 ## 🗂 Repository structure

-This is an initial version of the repository and will be completed for the final release.
-It is organized into three main folders, each corresponding to a specific experimental setup:
+The repository is organized into three main folders, each corresponding to a specific experimental setup:

 - **`score_based_cifar10/`**
   Contains experiments on the **CIFAR-10** dataset using **Score-Based Diffusion Models (SDE formulation [1])**.